• Skip to primary navigation

 Most reviews that we read online claim that any type of user data stored by a VPN is bad for privacy.

-But is logging really evil?
+But is logging, particularly connection logs, really evil?

 While you certainly want to avoid a VPN service that logs too much of your Internet activity (particularly those free VPNs), minimal logging can actually benefit your user experience.